tomjaguarpaw/H2/posts/what-i-want-from-emacs.md

 # What I want from emacs

-* I want to be able to scroll a buffer up and down whilst preserving the mark position.

 * I want `C-x b` to *always* go back to the last buffer I was in.
 By default it does not if another window is already visiting that buffer.